 The most important town in the south-west of Hérault is Beziers, an interesting town to explore between Montpellier and Narbonne, and Pezenas is also a very pleasant town to visit and best known for its association with Molieres.
 In the countryside north of Beziers, Saint-Chinian is a traditional Languedoc market town

 We also suggest you visit the small villages of Aigne, Beaufort and Montouliers in the south-west near Minerve and Vieussan is among our favourite villages near Olargues.
 It is true that Olargues and the others are quite a detour from the coast but together they make for a lovely trip.

 This part of the department forms part of the Haut-Languedoc Regional Natural Park, whic contains many of the scenic highlights to be found in Herault.
 One particularly scenic site is the Cirque de Navacelles, a large gorge carved in the limestone which is listed as one of about 30 'Grand Sites of France'.

-There are lots of other pretty villages in the countryside of northern Herault such as Pegairolles de l'Escalette in a lovely setting backed by cliffs, Laroque, Brissac and the small hilltop village of Pegairolles de Bueges - but you are sure to come across others equally picturesque as you travel around that we haven't discovered yet!
+There are lots of pretty villages in the countryside of northern Herault such as Pegairolles de l'Escalette in a lovely setting backed by cliffs, Laroque, Brissac and the small hilltop village of Pegairolles de Bueges - but you are sure to come across others equally picturesque as you travel around that we haven't discovered yet!

 Also inland in this part of the Herault there are a couple of cave systems worth visiting: the Grotte de la Clamouse (near Saint-Guilhem-le-Desert) and the Grotte des Demoiselles (in the very north-easternmost part of the department).

-Map of Herault and places to visit
+Map of places to visit near Herault

 See more places, tourist attractions and local markets at visiting Hérault